pschafran/purc/README.md

 * Cluster and remove chimeric sequences, iteratively
 * Woop woop

-Not that PURC works on Mac machines.
+Note that PURC works on Mac machines.
 We have not tested it on Linux and PC.
 [TODO]

 ### To setup ###
 PURC is consist of purc.py and a number of dependencies.
 We bundled most of the dependencies (cutadapt, muscle and usearch) together in the distribution.
 To get the dependencies in place, cd to the purc directory, and type: